pzemtsov/pzemtsov.github.io/_posts/2014-05-07-from-macros-to-templates.md

 - The functional languages enthusiasts will probably find it exciting.
 I still prefer the macro solution as the more straightforward one.

-- However I must agree that it does not look as ugly as I though it would, so my original statement is probably not correct.
+- However I must agree that it does not look as ugly as I thought it would, so my original statement is probably not correct.

 Deeper unrolling